tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/快速入门/一分钟集成SDK/快速集成(Electron)_intl_en.md

 Go to the [download address](https://nodejs.org/en/download/), select the Windows 32-bit version, and install the node environment.

->!`trtc-electron-sdk` currently only supports the Windows 32-bit version.
+>`trtc-electron-sdk` currently only supports the Windows 32-bit version.

 ### macOS